brodybits/Cordova-sqlcipher-legacy-extbuild-support/README.md

-# Cordova/PhoneGap SQLCipher adapter plugin (ext build support)
+# Cordova/PhoneGap SQLCipher adapter plugin (ext build support with pre-populated database for Android)

 Native interface to sqlcipher in a Cordova/PhoneGap plugin for Android, iOS, and Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).